Israel Railways: Stations

 There are 66 stations on the Israel Railways network, with almost all of the stations being accessible to disabled persons, with public announcement and passenger information systems, vending machines and parking.

 Bicycle policy

-Bicycles are permitted on the train in designated coaches.
+Bicycles are permitted on trains in designated coaches.

-Israel Railways encourage people to use bicycles by building a double-deck parking for bicycles in every train station and by allowing people to take the bike with them on the train to minimize the need for private cars.
+Israel Railways encourages people to use bicycles by building a double-deck parking for bicycles in every railway station and by allowing people to take bicycles with them on trains to minimise the need for private cars.

 Smoking

-In Israel, smoking is prohibited in public enclosed places or commercial areas.
-Although smoking in railway stations is allowed at designated zones of the station, the sale of tobacco from automated vending machines is prohibited.
+In Israel, smoking is prohibited in public enclosed places and in commercial areas.
+Although smoking in railway stations is allowed in designated areas, the sale of tobacco from automated vending machines is prohibited.

 List of stations

 Lines

 Israel Railways currently operates 15 passenger service lines.
 These can be broadly subdivided into inter-city lines, which connect two or more of Israel's major metropolitan centres (Tel Aviv, Jerusalem, Haifa, and Beersheba), usually skipping some of the intermediate stations, and commuter lines, centered on one metropolitan area and serving all stations on the line.
 However, Israel Railways no longer officially uses this classification.

 Some services were partially or fully suspended as a result of the COVID-19 pandemic and electrification works.